james-stevens/giant-dns/README.md

 This reports about 5.5Gb - so the 10Gb reported by `ps` represents a very significant over-allocation.

 There's probably a better `alloc` library I could use, but I've not really spent time looking into this.

+However, the data on disk (in `db`) is about 8Gb (plus about 1Gb in `groups`) and I wouldn't expect the memory usage to be wildly different from that.

+So right now I'm not totally sure what is going on, but its gonna use 10Gb to run!

+Because it knows there aren't going to be any changes to the zone data loaded, it does tighten up the allocations.
+This helps reduce memory usage, but by perentages, not vastly.